Q: What is the proper way to dispose of prescription drugs?

 Q: Can I get a "cold pack" from the pharmacy?

 A: No. All medications require a prescription from your provider to enable each item to be entered into your prescription profile to ensure no potential drug interactions.
 However, as a courtesy we offer an over-the-counter class that allows beneficiaries to select OTC medications from an approved list once they have passed a certification test.
 Follow the link below for more information.

 Q: What is TMOP?

-This program has it's own list of medications that it carries which can be found at the TRICARE Mail Order Pharmacy website: http://www.tricare.osd.mil/pharmacy/tmop.cfm.
+http://www.tricare.osd.mil/pharmacy/tmop.cfm.
 This program is administered by Express Scripts and they can be found at http://www.express-scripts.com/ where you can request TMOP refills online.

 In order to participate in this program you must first have your doctor write you a new prescription for up to a 90-day supply (30-days supply maximum on controlled medications) plus refills.
 You then mail your prescription and co-pay in the special envelope from Express Scripts (you can request these by calling 1-866-363-8667) and your medications will be processed and mailed back to you usually within 48 hours.
 You may pay for you prescriptions by using credit card, check or money order.